 Using the information

-"Without a comprehensive profile of your community, knowing where to put your message is only a guess," says Dan Erkkila, UMN Tourism Specialist.
+"Without a comprehensive profile of your community, knowing where to put your message is only a guess," says Dan Erkkila, former UMN Tourism Center specialist.
 "The profile research informs marketing decisions so that you don't waste your precious travel marketing dollars talking to the wrong crowd."

 But there's also an upside to getting to know the wrong crowd.
 "The flip side of that is that communities should think about who isn't coming to their area," says Erkkila.
 "That allows them to think about potential new visitors and to start planning on how to offer them something they might enjoy."